nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 ### How the script works

-The script starts with main.py and calls different function for model training and inference.
+The script starts with main.py and calls different functions for model training and inference.

 ```sh
 During training: